-Chanup Jeung is a Ph.D. student in Health Service Research at George Mason University and a Graduate Research Assistant for the Center for Health Policy Research and Ethics.
+Chanup Jeung is a Ph.D. student in Health Policy at George Mason University and a Graduate Research Assistant for the Center for Health Policy Research and Ethics.
 His research interests are health policies on chronic diseases, impacts of the Affordable Care Act on health care demands and on hospital’s behavior, and program evaluation (Micro-econometrics).
-Under the supervision of Dr. Len Nichols, he is working on the project “Collaborative Approach to Public Good Investments: A Feasibility Study.”
+Under the supervision of Dr. Len Nichols, he has been working on the project “Collaborative Approach to Public Good Investments: A Feasibility Study.”
 His prior projects at CHPRE include “Developing Bundled Payments for High-Risk Medicaid Moms in Virginia” and “Reducing Ethnic Disparities in Health Outcomes Among Uninsured Patients Through Payment Reform.”
-Before his doctoral studies at George Mason, he spent over six years working at Citibank Korea and Samsung as a corporate credit analyst.
-He earned a Bachelor of Business Administration from Yonsei University in 2006, and a Master of International Development Policy from Duke University in 2012.
+Before his doctoral studies at Mason, he spent over six years working at Citibank Korea and Samsung Card Company as a corporate credit analyst.
+He earned a Master of International Development Policy from Duke University in 2012 and a Bachelor of Business Administration from Yonsei University, Seoul, in 2006.